DestroyedClone/RiskOfBulletstorm/README.md

 	 - *BEmbryo: Heals again for an additional 33% health.*
 - **Medkit**: Heals the player for 75% max health and restores 50% barrier.
 CD: 100s
 	 - *BEmbryo: Activates twice.*
 - **Molotov**: Throw to cover an area in flames for 10% damage per second for 8 seconds.
+CD: 55s
 	 - *BEmbryo: Molotov deals 2x more damage.*
  - **Orange**: -20% chance to spawn.
 Consuming permanently reduces equipment recharge rate by 10%, increases health by 10%, fully heals the player, but is removed from the inventory.
 	 - *BEmbryo: Activates twice.*